jenkinsci/github-checks-plugin/README.md

 ## Other Attempts
 * I‘m also thinking about whether we can implement it in [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
-  To let other plugins who want to create check runs subscribe to the GitHub event directly, and we provide several tools to help them with these create or update works.
-This can largely increase the extensibility because in this way, the plugin itself is no longer responsible for those checks entities, but delegate them to others.
+  We define a subject, interfaces, and some other tools for creating/updating check runs.
+When an event comes, we can call the method (like create() in the interface) implemented by the observers.
+This can increase the extensibility because the plugin itself is no longer responsible for creating/updating those checks entities, but delegate to others.
+  But problems still exist for this solution, since the event is independent of the Jenkins run status.